IABTechLab/uid2-client-java/README.md

    3. Determine if a refresh is needed:

       `if (identity.isDueForRefresh()) {..}`
-4. If a refresh is needed, run the following function that calls the POST token/refresh endpoint to generate a new [refresh token](https://github.com/UnifiedID2/uid2docs/blob/main/api/v2/guides/custom-publisher-integration.md#refresh-tokens):
+4. If needed, refresh the token and associated values:

    `TokenRefreshResponse tokenRefreshResponse = publisherUid2Client.refreshToken(identity);`

 5. You should then store `tokenRefreshResponse.getIdentityJsonString()` in the user's session.
-If the user has opted out, this method will return null, indicating that the user's identity should be removed from their session.
+If the user has opted out, this method returns null, indicating that the user's identity should be removed from their session.
 (Optout can be confirmed via `tokenRefreshResponse.isOptout()`.)

 ### Advanced Usage